Home

 What Is the Best Age for This Schedule?

-From what we've seen, the 5-2-2-5 schedule really hits its stride with school-age children, usually from about ages 6 to 12.
-Kids in this age range thrive on routine, and this schedule keeps their school week predictable within each parent's longer five-day block.
+The 5-2-2-5 schedule really hits its stride with school-age children, usually from about ages 6 to 12.

-Toddlers (2-5): A five-day stretch away from one parent can feel like an eternity for little ones.
-They often need more frequent handoffs, so a schedule like the 2-2-3 might be a better fit.
+• Toddlers (2-5): A five-day stretch away from one parent can feel like an eternity for little ones.
+A schedule like the 2-2-3 might be a better fit.

-School-Age (6-12): This is the sweet spot.
-The schedule is stable enough to support schoolwork and after-school activities, but the weekends are short enough that kids don't go too long without seeing their other parent.
+• School-Age (6-12): This is the sweet spot.
+The schedule is stable enough to support schoolwork and after-school activities.

 The best parenting plans always match a child's developmental stage.
 For school-aged kids, the 5-2-2-5 schedule provides a fantastic balance of stability and connection.